John Higgins: After the fourth world title (2011–2017)

-2016–17 season

-At the 2016 World Open, Higgins was whitewashed 0–5 by Ali Carter.
-He lost in the quarter-finals of both the English Open and International Championship, 5–1 to Judd Trump and 6–2 to Ding Junhui respectively.
-He faced Stuart Bingham in the final of the inaugural China Championship; with the scores tied at 7–7, Higgins made three successive centuries to claim the title and £200,000, which was, at the time, the highest prize awarded outside the UK.
-At the Champion of Champions, he defeated Ding 6–5 in the semi-finals even though Ding made four centuries in the match.
+Higgins lost in the quarter-finals of both the 2016 English Open and International Championship, 5–1 to Judd Trump and 6–2 to Ding Junhui respectively.
+He faced Stuart Bingham in the final of the inaugural China Championship; with the scores tied at 7–7, Higgins made three successive centuries to claim the title and £200,000, which was, at the time, the highest prize awarded outside the United Kingdom.
+At the 2016 Champion of Champions, he defeated Ding 6–5 in the semi-finals despite Ding making four centuries in the match.
 Higgins defeated Ronnie O'Sullivan 10–7 in the final to win his second title in a week.
-In the second round of the Northern Ireland Open, he made the eighth 147 of his career and also scored breaks of 137 and 130 in a 4–1 victory over Sam Craigie.
-He lost a deciding frame to Selby in the quarter-finals of the UK Championship.
+In the second round of the 2016 Northern Ireland Open, he made the eighth maximum break of his career and also scored breaks of 137 and 130 in a 4–1 victory over Sam Craigie.
+He lost a deciding frame to Selby in the quarter-finals of the 2016 UK Championship.
 He closed out 2016 by beating O'Sullivan 5–2 in the quarter-finals of the Scottish Open and then came back from 5–1 down to Judd Trump to win the semi-final 6–5.
 In the final against Marco Fu, he made three centuries in moving 4–1 ahead, but then lost eight frames in a row to lose 4–9.
 Higgins won the non-ranking Championship League by beating Ryan Day 3–0 in the final.

-At the World Championship, Higgins reached his first world final in six years and became, at age 41, the oldest finalist in 35 years.
+At the 2017 World Snooker Championship, Higgins reached his first world final in six years.
+He became, aged 41, the oldest finalist in 35 years.
 In a rematch of the 2007 final, he faced Mark Selby.
-Higgins took a 10–4 lead, but then lost 12 of the next 14 frames.
-He recovered to 15–16 down before Selby won the two frames he required to claim the title.
+Higgins took a 10–4 lead, but then lost 12 of the next 14 frames, eventually losing 15–18.